Some Ways I Failed to be an Earth Mother

 Yeah, that worked out the same way as the pregnancy I was going to spend drifting through cornfields in a floaty white dress...

 Here are some of the ways I've not quite lived up to my own expectations:

 BreastfeedingThere was never any question of me not breastfeeding.
 Then it didn't work.
-Matilda and I were both becoming distressed by the whole thing; it was physically challenging thanks to my PGP; and it was so tied up with me being kept separated from my baby that I simply didn't have the strength to persevere.
+MM and I were both becoming distressed by the whole thing; it was physically challenging thanks to my PGP; and it was so tied up with me being kept separated from my baby (who was in the neonatal unit) that I simply didn't have the strength to persevere.

 Cloth NappiesWe meant to buy them.
 We didn't.
-We still could but Matilda's showing such clear signs of... eh... toilet awareness that I'm not sure it would be cost effective at this point.
+We still could but MM's showing such clear signs of... eh... toilet awareness that I'm not sure it would be cost effective at this point.

 Fresh AirWe were going to get some every day.
 She was going to play in the mud whatever the weather.
 Then there was wind and rain.
 And deliveries.
 And exhaustion.
 Sometimes we just stay cosied up indoors.

 TelevisionWe didn't plan to ban television; we don't have a problem with MM watching it now and then.
 However there have been more occasions than I care to admit when "now and then" has become "all day background noise".
 She's not really that interested in a lot of it but it's a convenient crutch on the days when she's a bit clingy and I really fancy a cuppa.

 Bedtime StoriesI was always going to read my baby bedtime stories.
 I was really looking forward to it.
 But different stories each night or anything longer than about ten pages turned out to be too stimulating for her right before bed.
 For the moment, she gets the same two books (sometimes one, sometimes both, depending on how tired she seems) every night.